-- 1. Choose the message with major version 1 and minor version 0 - 2.
-Parse the message m

-• If a mandatory field in the UAF message is not present or a field doesn't correspond to its type and value then reject the fiperation

-3. Obtain FacetID of the requesting Application.
+- 1. Choose the message m with upv set to the appropriate version number. - 2.
+Parse the message m - If a mandatory field in the UAF message is not present or a field doesn't correspond to its type and value then reject the operation - 3.
+Obtain FacetID of the requesting Application.
 If the AppID is missing or empty, set the AppID to the FacetID.